s-mushnoori/pancreatic-cancer-2/README.md

   - _Drop sample_origin_

 - The column 'sex' is categorical, with two values M and F.
-  - _Convert to dummy variable_ for one of the genders
+  - _Convert to dummy variables_ and drop one.
+This is done to avoid _multicolinearity_ between two features, where the value of one feature is highly correlated to another (in this case, 'Male' perfectly predicts 'Female')

 The function `clean_data` performs the cleaning operations and has an optional  argument _cohort_ to take into account the different cohorts that will be tested in this analysis.